bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: 'Hupacasath First Nation v.
 Canada (Attorney General)' -
         type: text
-        text: ', for example, the First Nation argued that foreign corporations had more power than communities on resource management and could thus infringe upon their rights.
-A legal argument was made concerning the causal link between the effects of the '
+        text: ', the First Nation argued that foreign corporations had more power than communities over resource management and could thus infringe upon Indigenous rights.
+A legal argument highlighted the causal link between the effects of the '
       -
         type: text
         marks: